In my years of outdoor experiences, I’ve been fortunate enough to have some excellent memories.

 I truly think it is one of the most striking places in the United States.
 It is where isolation can still be found.
 And a night sky is often unblemished.

-Over Thanksgiving, the The Former Wife and I again went to Chaco Canyon.
+Over Thanksgiving, a past partner and I again went to Chaco Canyon.

 We were there in 2012 but had to leave early.
 And I lost some photos.
 We not only wanted to go back, we felt compelled to go back.